More clicks, more engagement, more action—that’s what you want out of your hotel emails.

 #4: Write attention-grabbing subject lines

-Let’s be clear: no clickbait and not gimmicky.
+Let’s be clear: Stay away from click-bait and don’t go for gimmicky.
 You want attractive subject lines that reflect the content of your hotel emails.
 In other words, it should give readers an indication what your email is actually about.
-For example:

 - The sweetest Club Room deals for Valentine’s day